-Photo record below shows that sand barges were not covered but they are equipped with watering equipment and in order to prevent generation of fugitive dust, watering equipment was used to keep the sand filling material wet.
+- As informed by the Contractor, the Contractor would continue to provide watering to stockpile of sand on sand delivery barges. - Photo record below shows that sand barges were not covered but they are equipped with watering equipment and in order to prevent generation of fugitive dust, watering equipment was used to keep the sand filling material wet.

-- In addition, site inspection has been jointly conducted with the Contractor and RSS on 28 August and 4 September 2014, but no generation of fugitive dust was observed to be caused by barges loaded with filling material.
-Transfer of sand between vessels was not observed. - 6.6.3.3 After investigation, there is no adequate information to conclude the observed impact is related to this Contract. - 6.6.3.4 The Contractor was advised to ensure to continue the provision of fugitive dust mitigation measures to barges loaded with filling material such as watering to sand filling material on sand barges to keep the surface of stockpile of filling material wet.
+- In addition, site inspections were conducted jointly with RSS, IEC and the Contractor on 16 October 2014 and jointly with RSS and the Contractor on 23 October 2014, but no generation of fugitive dust was observed to be caused by barges loaded with filling material. - Sand barges usually moor at around Sham Shui Kok anchorage area and the Contractor would continue to provide watering to stockpile of sand on sand delivery barges, therefore the potential impact to resident areas concerned by the complainant is low. - The Contractor usually moor vessel at around Sham Shui Kok anchorage area (Except upon request by HK government and under this circumstances, then they will moor at Tuen Mun waters shortly for inspection.) - 6.6.3.3 After investigation, there is no adequate information to conclude the observed impact is related to this Contract. - 6.6.3.4 The Contractor was advised to ensure to continue the provision of fugitive dust mitigation measures to barges loaded with filling material such as watering to sand filling material on sand barges to keep the surface of stockpile of filling material wet.